Probing charge pumping and relaxation of the chiral anomaly in a Dirac semimetal: 7. M odel H amiltonian and estimating the relaxation rates

 which gives a pair of fourfold degenerate Dirac points at $\pmb{K}_D = (0,0,\sqrt{ \frac{M_0}{M_1} } )$.

 Using the above formalism one can make estimates for both the large momentum scattering between nodes $1/\tau_v$ as well as the intravalley inter-isospin scattering at the same node $1/\tau_i$.
-Following \cite{Parameswaran14a}, one can assume a random distribution of impurities, which can be modeled by a smooth potential.
+Following Ref. \cite{Parameswaran14a}, one can assume a random distribution of impurities, which can be modeled by a smooth potential.
 An assumption (possibly a big one, see below) is that the potential is spherically symmetric and has a scale that is large compared to the lattice constant, such that crystalline point-group symmetries are not broken locally.
-Small impurities placed away from inversion centers would allow mixing between isospins in a fashion different than considered here.
-If one assumes a screened Coulomb potential $v(\vec{q})$ with a screening length of order the Fermi wavelength, within a Fermi's golden rule approach one may estimate for the relaxation time \cite{Parameswaran14a} for intra-node (e.g. small momentum $\vec{q} \sim 0$) inter-isospin scattering
+In reality, impurities placed away from inversion centers are likely to allow mixing between isospins in a fashion different than considered here.
+If one assumes a screened Coulomb potential $v(\vec{q}) = \frac{v_0}{q^2 + k_{sc}^2}$ with a screening length ($1/k_{sc}$) of order the Fermi wavelength, using Fermi's golden rule one may estimate for the relaxation time \cite{Parameswaran14a} for intra-node (e.g. small momentum $|\vec{q}| \ll |k_F|$) intra-isospin scattering